Catholic Sexual Abuse Scandal Leads To Two More States Launching Investigations

-Following on from a high profile investigation currently underway in Pennsylvania, New York and New Jersey both announced they were launching investigations into child sexual abuse in the Roman Catholic Church reports the New York Times.
+Following a high profile investigation currently underway in Pennsylvania, New York and New Jersey both announced they were launching investigations into child sexual abuse in the Roman Catholic Church, reports the New York Times.

 The attorneys general of New York and New Jersey announced two separate investigations into the sexual abuse in the Catholic Church.
-The investigation in New York is the biggest so far with New York Attorney General Barbara Underwood issuing subpoenas to every Catholic Diocese in the state, looking into whether the church covered up the sexual abuse of children.
+The investigation in New York is the biggest so far, with New York Attorney General Barbara Underwood issuing subpoenas to every Catholic Diocese in the state, looking into whether the church covered up the sexual abuse of children.

-New York and New Jersey follow on from Pennsylvania’s grand jury which found that the church had covered up child sexual abuse in the state for decades, the Inquisitr previously reported, with hundreds of priests involved in the abuse and subsequent cover-up.
+New York and New Jersey follow Pennsylvania’s grand jury, which found that the church had covered up child sexual abuse in the state for decades, the Inquisitr previously reported, with hundreds of priests involved in the abuse and subsequent cover-up.

-Since Pennsylvania’s Grand Jury Illinois, Missouri and Nebraska all launched investigations into the Catholic Church and with the addition of New York and New Jersey there are now five states looking into the scandal which has gripped the church.
-Overwhelmingly the bishops of the dioceses involved are saying that they will cooperate with the investigations.
+Since Pennsylvania’s Grand Jury results, Illinois, Missouri, and Nebraska all launched investigations into the Catholic Church, and with the addition of New York and New Jersey, there are now five states looking into the scandal which has gripped the church.
+Overwhelmingly, the bishops of the dioceses involved are saying that they will cooperate with the investigations.

-Both states that made statements on Thursday that it was the findings of the Pennsylvania grand jury which inspired them to action, trying to hold the church accountable and provide justice for victims, with Underwood specifically referencing the grand jury in her statement.
+Both states made statements on Thursday that it was the findings of the Pennsylvania grand jury which inspired them to action, trying to hold the church accountable and provide justice for victims, with Underwood specifically referencing the grand jury in her statement.

 “The Pennsylvania grand jury report shined a light on incredibly disturbing and depraved acts by Catholic clergy, assisted by a culture of secrecy and cover-ups in the dioceses.
 Victims in New York deserve to be heard as well – and we are going to do everything in our power to bring them the justice they deserve.”